wertisml/Heatwave/README.md

 Above_95th = A95
 Above_97th = A97
 Above_99th = A99
-- These three variables were calculated the same way, Extremes <- NC_Zip_Level %>%
+- These three variables were calculated the same way.

+Extremes <- NC_Zip_Level %>%
             dplyr::group_by(Zip, month) %>%
             dplyr::do(data.frame(t(quantile(.$TAVG, probs = c(0.95, 0.97, 0.99, 0.01, 0.03, 0.05)))))